info-201b-sp24/final-project-Rvardar/README.md

 #Where did you find the data?

-I found data through the Google Datasets search.
-The website name is huggingface.co.
-Here is the link -> https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset
+Our group found the Spotify data through the Google Datasets search, which can be found here: https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset .

 #Who collected the data?